 Squad members who are successful in our ensemble demonstrate flexibility, high energy/stamina, greatshowmanship, a good technical foundation, the ability to transition between technical/trained dance elements and less structured funk movements.

-When we say a women is “versatile” it means
+When we say a woman is “versatile” it means:

-b)she has expertise one main area but does possess the natural ability and willingness to learn (and can learn quickly) all other elements
+b) she has expertise in one main area but does possess the natural ability and willingness to learn (and can learn quickly) all other elements

 The Craft: Behind the Versatility

 The hard working ladies of Golden Delight are one of a kind in HBCU Bands.
 The format for a “versatile” auxiliary is derived from corps style band concepts.
 Its foundation is the idea of having one ensemble perform a variety of purposes in a field show.
 Women on Golden Delight both twirl flags, twirl baton, perform dance features and do supplemental performance areas with the band program.